 University of Detroit Mercy

-The University of Detroit Mercy is a private comprehensive Roman Catholic institution sponsored by the Sisters of Mercy with three campuses in Detroit, Michigan.
-The University offers more than 100 academic programs and an 11:1 student-faculty ratio to more than 3,000 undergraduate students.
-Detroit Mercy also features accelerated options, intricate study abroad programs, community service projects, research opportunities with award-winning faculty, and competitive internships at major organizations in Detroit and beyond.
+The University of Detroit Mercy is a private coeducational Roman Catholic institution with three campuses in Detroit, Michigan.
+With nearly 5,000 students and an 11:1 student-faculty ratio, the University offers more than 100 academic programs as well as 70+ on-campus student clubs and organizations.
+Other benefits of attending Detroit Mercy include intricate study abroad programs, community service projects, research opportunities with award-winning faculty, competitive internships at major organizations in Detroit and beyond, and more.

 Looking for more great options for undergrads?
 Explore all our featured undergraduate school profiles to learn more and get recruited quickly and easily!